osery/2020-09-23-golang-tips-and-tricks/README.md

-# 2020-09-23-golang-tips-and-tricks
+# Golang Tips and Tricks

-Golang tips and tricks presentation.
+Presented at Talks@Prague internal Pure Storage event on the 23rd of September 2020.